 At this point, a real job came along.
 So, I put the Shakespeare for Kids down for a while, until I came across publish on demand.
 I started writing and publishing my books and haven’t stopped since.
 My goal is to do 3 books per year.
 I have even enlisted other writers to help meet that goal.

-I left the 9-5 job thing about 3 years ago to do this author/teaching/speaking thing full time!
+I left the 9-5 job thing in 2015 to do this author/teaching/speaking thing full time!
 Well, I’m still on my own, and working to meet my mantra, “Get all kids in the world to like Shakepeare!”.

 ABOUT THE AUTHORS

 BRENDAN P. KELSO came to writing modified Shakespeare scripts when he was taking time off from work to be at home with his son.
 “It just grew from there”.
 Within months, he was being asked to offer classes in various locations and acting organizations along the coast of California.
 Employed as an engineer, Brendan never thought about writing.
 But, he has always believed, “the best way to learn is to have fun!”